SO, YOU’RE READY TO START YOUR YOGA TEACHER TRAINING JOURNEY?

 We consider how specific conditions and life events such as hypermobility, pregnancy, or common injuries and challenges to health can be accommodated within our signature therapeutic and accessible style of vinyasa.

-Upon completion of this module you will have a clear understanding of;
+Upon completion of this module you will;

-how to structure and modify sequences,
+understand how to begin structuring and modifying sequences,

 practice a series of somatic meditations.